Fundraising

 2. Venture Capitalists (VC)Ā

 Venture capitalists often invest in startups at different stages of their development.
-Some venture capitalists specialize in seed-stage funding, which provides capital to startups that are just getting off the ground.
+Some venture capitalists specialize in pre-seed funding and seed-stage funding, which provides capital to startups that are just getting off the ground.

 Other venture capitalists focus on later-stage funding, which provides capital to startups that have already demonstrated some level of success.Venture capitalists can also provide valuable guidance and mentorship to startups.
 Many venture capitalists have extensive experience in the industry and can offer valuable insights into the market and the competitive landscape.
 They can also provide introductions to potential partners or customers, which can help startups grow and scale more quickly.